aquasecurity/trivy/README.md

    --timeout value     docker timeout (default: 2m0s) [$TRIVY_TIMEOUT] --light             light mode: it's faster, but vulnerability descriptions and references are not displayed (default: false) [$TRIVY_LIGHT]
-   --list-all-pkgs     enabling the option will output all packages regardless of vulnerability [$TRIVY_LIST_ALL_PKGS] --skip-dirs value           specify the directory where the traverse is skipped [$TRIVY_SKIP_DIRS] --help, -h          show help (default: false)
+   --list-all-pkgs     enabling the option will output all packages regardless of vulnerability [$TRIVY_LIST_ALL_PKGS] --skip-dirs value   specify the directory where the traversal is skipped [$TRIVY_SKIP_DIRS] --help, -h          show help (default: false)
 ```